 My friends in Singapore explain it this way…

-Gold and silver in bullion form is often minted into 1 oz coins or small bars ranging from 1 oz to 10 oz.
-It is an advanced process to melt, mint and certify bullion products with high quality and precision.
+Gold and silver in bullion form are often minted into 1 oz coins or small bars ranging from 1 oz to 10 oz.
+It is an advanced process to melt, mint, and certify bullion products with high quality and precision.
 Everything from design work to manually engraving stamps has to be calculated in the cost.
 It is therefore normal that a 1 oz coin costs more than 1 oz of the actual metal.